 Employer’s Obligation to Provide a Healthy and Safe Workplace

 Complaints about non-compliance with health and safety regulations can be submitted to the employer itself and, if this does not help, to the cantonal labour inspectorate.
 In the case of collective labour agreements, it is also possible to bring complaints to the attention of the contractually agreed complaint office or directly to the trade union concluding the agreement.
 An employee who asserts rights from the employment relationship in good faith may not be dismissed for this reason.
-If he is nevertheless dismissed, the dismissal is valid, but the employer must pay a penalty of up to 6 months’ salary.
+If he is nevertheless dismissed, although the dismissal is valid, the employer must pay a penalty of up to 6 months’ salary.